petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md

 This feature is currently behind a release feature flag.
 Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.
 ```

-If a content type (e.g., custom object, web content article, or blogs entry) has default and additional display page templates, you can map links to any of the available templates for that content type.
+If a content type (e.g., custom object, web content article, or blogs entry) more than one display page template, you can map links to any available template for that content type.

-With this feature, create different display page templates for an object, each corresponding to a step in a mapped form (e.g., submission, editing, and approval).
+For example, you can create different display page templates for an object, each corresponding to a step in a mapped form (e.g., submission, editing, and approval).
 Then, you can choose which display page template to use for each stage, enabling the creation of multi-step forms.

 ![Map links to different display page templates](./creating-and-managing-display-page-templates/images/05.png)